 Avery Augustine explains this in her recent article on The Muse:

 As a manager, you can’t possibly know and keep up with all the details of each and every project that the members of your team are working on.
 Trying to do so will turn you into a micromanager—which isn’t beneficial to you or your team.

 It may take a while to adjust to this way of accomplishing goals and getting work done, but that effort pays off.

 Delegating effectively is one of the most valuable skills you can bring to your organization, but it's always important to maintain a healthy level of empathy, and remember what it was like earlier in your career.

-Craig Cincotta, SAP's Senior Director of Marketing Communications explained this in a great article he wrote for Entrepreneur recently:
+Craig Cincotta, SAP's Senior Director of Marketing Communications, explained this in a great article he wrote for Entrepreneur:

-It's not just that you're pusing work off onto others -- you're orchestrating a body of work that you could not accomplish alone, and you're handing them the tools they need to expand their own skills and competencies.
+It's not just that you're pushing work off onto others—you're orchestrating a body of work that you could not accomplish alone, and you're handing them the tools they need to expand their own skills and competencies.

-With each project you successfully delegate to your team, you push the organization and your skills as a leader forward a little bit faster.
+With each project you successfully delegate to your team, you move the organization and your skills as a leader forward a little bit faster.